j-hollander/MaximalLMM/README.md

 # A Tool for Maximal Mixed Models
 Welcome!
-This is a repository for Hollander and Olney's "Tool for 'keeping it maximal' with Linear Mixed-Effects Models".
+This is a repository for John Hollander's "Tool for 'keeping it maximal' with Linear Mixed-Effects Models".

 This project is still in developement, but is nearly complete.
 To view our work so far, feel free to explore the files in this repository.<br>